Coldwater Surfing: Stay Out of Trouble and Maximize Your Session

 It’s very important to get your surfboard(s) ready at home before you take off.
 If you have ever tried to wax a surfboard in cold weather, you know what I’m talking about.
 Make sure you give it a good wax (x-cold to cold) at home and if possible get your fins and your leash ready to go so you don’t have to fiddle with them in the cold.

 One item that should be in every coldwater surfer’s bag is a pair of earplugs.
-Whether you get a pair of cheap silicone ones or opt for one of the high-tech ones that let the sound through, make sure you always wear earplugs when surfing in coldwater.
-If you think that’s not for you or it’s unnecessary, just google ‘Surfer’s Ear’’ and click on Images — that should get the message across.
+Whether you get a pair of cheap silicone ones or opt for one of the high-tech ones that let the sound through, make sure you always wear earplugs when surfing in cold water.
+If you think that’s not for you or it’s unnecessary, just google ‘Surfer’s Ear’ and click on Images — that should get the message across.
 Afterall, infection, surgery and a year out of the water doesn’t sound fun at all.

 Surf the Greats Great Lake Surfing Lucas Murnaghan